 The Raimond consists of two intricate stainless-steel spheres that transport the electrical current.
 The spheres are punctuated by 252 tiny LEDs to create dazzling, ambient illumination.

 The Rhythm consists of five 18-inch sticks containing 2.9W LED strips and five 34-inch sticks containing 5.8W LED strips.
 The LEDs are overlaid with a frosted diffuser to create an ambient glow.
 Each stick can be rotated on its axis to form endless horizontal and vertical configurations.

-Individual bands of aluminum are fitted with slim LED strips featuring upward- and downward-facing lights.
+Individual bands of aluminum are fitted with slim LED strips featuring upward- and downward-facing lights in the Surge Linear Suspension.
 Each band undulates independently mimicking ocean waves and multiple fixtures can be combined to make a striking statement.

 The sculptural Synapse Suspension Light produces a variety of colors, and can be controlled via remote thanks to digital LED functionality.
 Compact LED components fit into small lobes that make up the light’s 24 modules, which can be arranged to form custom configurations.

 Inspired by Nicolas Copernicus, who in 1543 presented a heliocentric model of the universe, the Copernico 500 Suspension Light consists of seven concentric circles shaped from a single aluminum plate that supports a circuit of 384 LEDs.
 The circles rotate independently on two different axes, enabling multiple elegant configurations.
 When the fixture is closed up, it lies completely flat.

 This cutting-edge take on a classic ball pendant makes the most of LED technology.
 Nine sculptural arcs cradle flexible LED strips inside steel and aluminum arms, and the curved form sends light in all directions.